Looking for a simple way to create a WordPress Mega Menu using Gutenberg?

 To begin creating your advanced WordPress mega menu with the block editor, follow the steps below:

-- Install and Activate the Plus Addons for Gutenberg
+- Install and Activate The Plus Blocks for Gutenberg

 - Enable the Navigation Menu Block From the Plus Settings